Table of Contents

 For teams comfortable with JavaScript frameworks (React, Next.js, SvelteKit), Auth0 provides excellent SDKs and templates, but the initial setup can feel heavy if you're not already familiar with OAuth flows.

-If your team is building with Postgres and wants to minimize setup time, Supabase Auth wins by default.
+Takeaway for startups: If your team is building with Postgres and wants to minimize setup time, Supabase Auth wins by default.
 Auth0 is better suited for teams that need advanced identity features from day one or are already invested in a multi-cloud architecture.

 2. Cost: Paying for What You Use

-At first glance, Supabase Auth’s free tier is far more generous, especially for startups with high traffic.
-Auth0’s free tier is restrictive (7,000 MAU), and their paid plans scale quickly—$23/month for 10,000 MAU jumps to $230/month for 100,000 MAU.
+At first glance, Supabase Auth's free tier is far more generous, especially for startups with high traffic.
+Auth0's free tier is more restrictive, and paid plans scale quickly as your active-user count grows.

 3. Customization: Flexibility vs. Constraints